-We have reviewed the half-year financial report of Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") (the Fund) which comprises the statement of financial position as at 31 December 2021, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the half-year ended on that date, significant accounting policies and explanatory notes and the directors' declaration.
+We have reviewed the half-year financial report of Stewart Investors Worldwide Sustainability Fund (the Fund) which comprises the statement of financial position as at 31 December 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the half-year ended on that date, significant accounting policies and explanatory notes and the directors declaration.

-Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the accompanying half-year financial report of Stewart Investors Worldwide Sustainability Fund (formerly known as "Colonial First State Investment Fund 3") does not comply with the Corporations Act 2001 including:
+Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the accompanying half-year financial report of Stewart Investors Worldwide Sustainability Fund does not comply with the Corporations Act 2001 including:

-- 1. giving a true and fair view of the Fund's financial position as at 31 December 2021 and of its performance for the half-year ended on that date - 2. complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.
+- 1. giving a true and fair view of the Fund's financial position as at 31 December 2022 and of its performance for the half-year ended on that date - 2. complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.